primev/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 Since a permissioned oracle account invokes slashing, the mev-commit middleware contract only requires the most basic slashing interface.
 Hence for Vaults that use a `VetoSlasher`, the resolver is required to be disabled via `address(0)`.

-Upon the oracle submitting a slash transaction, the middleware contract emits a `ValidatorSlashed` event.
-This event contains an enum for slasher type that was used.
-If the slasher type is `VETO_SLASHER_TYPE`, the oracle is responsible for calling `IVetoSlasher.executeSlash` during the execute phase.
+Upon the oracle successfully calling `slashValidators`, the middleware contract emits one of two events for each slashed validator. `ValidatorSlashed` will be emitted for slashers with `INSTANT_SLASHER_TYPE`. `ValidatorSlashRequested` will be emitted for slashers with `VETO_SLASHER_TYPE`.
+If the slasher type is `VETO_SLASHER_TYPE`, the oracle is responsible for calling `IVetoSlasher.executeSlash` during the execute phase, AND this call must execute on L1 prior to the oracle calling `slashValidators` again.
+This ensures the oracle's subsequent calls to `slashValidators` will incorporate a properly decremented slashable stake from relevant Vaults.
 Read more about Symbiotic veto slashing [here](https://docs.symbiotic.fi/core-modules/vaults#veto-slashing).

 ### Configuration of slashPeriodSeconds